zsparal/api-documentation/source/reference/v2/orders-api/update-order.rst

    Updating this field is only possible when the payment is not yet finalized.

+.. parameter:: cancelUrl
+   :type: string
+   :condition: optional

+   The URL your consumer will be redirected to when the consumer explicitly cancels the order.
+If this URL is not provided, the consumer will be redirected to the ``redirectUrl`` instead — see above.

+   Updating this field is only possible when the payment is not yet finalized.

 .. parameter:: webhookUrl
    :type: string
    :condition: optional